pzrsa/mechkeebs/README.md

 I might still work on it occasionally, could revive it to be something more valuable but still community driven.

 My main goal of this project was to learn how to build a web app with technologies I found interesting.
+I just wanted to get something deployed out into the world, so I think I'll complete that goal without worrying too much about its details.

 ## Technologies
 ### Web/Frontend